 A debt collector is an individual who recovers money owed under contractual transactions such as credit card debt, loans and the purchase of household goods or vehicles.
 Such an individual can seize the goods concerned - in certain circumstances, but cannot seize other goods unlike a certificated enforcement agent.

-***If a substantial amount of paper is involved this fee may increase but you would first be notified by the Director General.
+***If a substantial amount of paper is involved this fee may increase but you would first be notified by the Chief Executive Officer.